 Prevention of Electric Shock

-¨ All welding earths will be connected as close as possible to the workplace or area where the welding is taking place.
+¨ All welding earth will be connected as close as possible to the workplace or area where the welding is taking place.

-¨ Welding earths shall not, under any circumstances be connected to any scaffolding, scaffold component or rigging equipment.
+¨ Welding earth shall not, under any circumstances be connected to any scaffolding, scaffold component or rigging equipment.

 Toxic Fumes and Respiratory Protection

-Other gases, fumes and smoke are produced from the burning of the base metal, welding rods, metal coatings, containments (e.g. solvents), fluxes, etc. The fumes consists mainly of iron oxide but oxides of zinc, manganese, nickel, antimony, copper, cadmium, etc, can be present, as well as fluorides.
+Other gases, fumes, and smoke are produced from the burning of the base metal, welding rods, metal coatings, containments (e.g. solvents), fluxes, etc. The fumes consist mainly of iron oxide but oxides of zinc, manganese, nickel, antimony, copper, cadmium, etc, can be present, as well as fluorides.

 Metal surfaces may be coated with protective films of lead paint, zinc galvanizing, cadmium, oil or plastic.
 When these surfaces are heated other toxic fumes are generated.

-To ensure protection of the person carrying out the welding or cutting operation from inhalation of toxic fumes or vapors adequate open top welding booths to be erected for exhaust.
-Or in situations that open top welding booth is not practicable, exhaust ventilation shall be used.
+To ensure the protection of the person carrying out the welding or cutting operation from inhalation of toxic fumes or vapors adequate open top welding booths to be erected for exhaust.
+Or in situations that open-top welding booth is not practicable, exhaust ventilation shall be used.
 From time to time, a welder will go out of the booth to breathe fresh air.

 NOTE: Welding or cutting in enclosed spaces such as tanks can seriously deplete the oxygen content of the air.
 Adequate ventilation is essential, supported by the welder wearing an air- supplied respirator when necessary.
 For works inside the confined space, refer to Safe Work Procedure for Confined Space Entry.

-Oxygen enrichment gives no warning; it is tasteless, odorless and colorless.
+Oxygen enrichment gives no warning; it is tasteless, odorless, and colorless.
 It can bring on a feeling of Euphoria.
-An oxygen enriched situation can easily catch fire; textile can burn fiercely without even noticing any signs of danger.
+An oxygen-enriched situation can easily catch fire; textile can burn fiercely without even noticing any signs of danger.
 Pressurized oxygen is not for blowing dust or cleaning clothing.
-Oxygen can saturate the material making 8 times more flammable.
+Oxygen can saturate the material making it 8 times more flammable.
 See below the effects of oxygen contents in the air.Oxygen/acetylene hoses and gauges shall be kept free of any oil or grease containment, especially at the threaded connection between hoses and gauges